aaron123432/ProjectInstruction/README.md

 2. Log in: input your username and password to log in.
 If you don't have an account, please click  "Don't have an account?Click here" to sign up.
 3. Sign up: input the username, email address, password and confirm password to finish the registration.
 Notice that the username you put may exist, you need to try another one.
 The password and confirm password need to match.
 4.  click sign up button to finish registration
-5. We provide two user identities, the owner and the employee.
+5. We provide two user identities for testing.

+a. owner

+username: admin

-a. ownerusername: adminpassword: 123
+password: 123

 The owner can access both the stock and staff information page.